Cost & Financial Aid

 Duke’s financial support program seeks to ensure that all students accepted to the university are able to take advantage of all the programs Duke has to offer, regardless of their financial circumstances.
 Please visit the Karsh Office of Undergraduate Financial Support for more information on financial support at Duke.

 We view our financial aid program as an investment in students and their futures; that's why we are fully committed to our need-based financial aid program.
 Over half of our undergraduates receive some form of financial assistance.

-We admit U.S. citizens and permanent residents without regard to their financial circumstances or aid eligibility, and we meet 100% of demonstrated need for these students throughout their undergraduate enrollment.
+We admit U.S. citizens, permanent residents, and undocumented or DACA students without regard to their financial circumstances or aid eligibility, and we meet 100% of demonstrated need for these students throughout their undergraduate enrollment.
 For instructions on how to apply for need-based financial aid, visit the Karsh Financial Support Office website.
-If family circumstances change, U.S. citizens and permanent residents may apply for need-based aid when they applied may apply at any time during their four years at Duke.
+If family circumstances change, students who did not apply for need-based aid when they applied may apply at any time during their four years at Duke.

 We seek a diverse student body and are committed to ensuring that all students can take full advantage of the Duke experience.